 Not long ago, self-publishing and “vanity publishing” were synonymous.
 Vanity presses would publish books for a hefty fee, providing hundreds of books that authors had no practical way to sell.
 The likely result: a garage or barn full of books that no one outside the author’s immediate circle would ever see, let alone read.

 The transformation began, actually, at the end of the 20th century, with the launch of Amazon as (initially) an online bookstore.
 Then, in 2000, a few authors started BookSurge as a way to publish their and other authors’ work while allowing authors to maintain control, copyrights, and profits.
 In 2005, Amazon acquired BookSurge and renamed it CreateSpace.
-Suddenly authors had a way to publish paperbacks that would immediately be offered on Amazon.
+Suddenly authors could use services provided by companies like Printivity to print their own books and have a channel where they could publish paperbacks that would immediately be offered on Amazon.
 The costs of doing so could be limited to a few dollars for “proof” copies, though authors could spend much more to hire assistance for tasks they didn’t feel competent to complete for themselves.

 Fast-forward a bit to 2007, and Amazon revealed its first Kindle ereaders.
 With Kindles came Kindle Direct Publishing (KDP), a portal for authors to provide ebooks that Amazon would sell.
 Smashwords, a competitor that let authors publish in a wider range of ebook formats, started up the following year.
 In 2009, following some adverse publicity about the royalties Amazon was paying its ebook authors, KDP started providing a 70% royalty option for books in a certain price range (along with a few other requirements).
 That was far more than any traditional publisher had ever dreamed of paying.
 By around 2011, if not before, Smashwords was distributing books to other online retailers like the Nook Store and Kobobooks.
 For ebooks, there wasn’t even the minimal cost of a proof copy, though authors faced the same choice between hiring help and going it alone.